jamktiko/ruingame/ProjectDocumentation/GDD.md

 **Challenging:** Easy to learn, hard to master.
 Difficulty settings, the player never feels like the game is like a walk in a park.

-**Combat:** ombat is fluid, intuitive and dynamic.
+**Combat:** Combat is fluid, intuitive and dynamic.
 Different skills and combat styles.

-**Visuals:** ppealing art style that fits the world and its various environments.
+**Visuals:** Appealing art style that fits the world and its various environments.
 Vibrant world above the ground, dark and grim world under the ground, cel-shading.

-**Character progression:**Multiclassing system akin to pen & paper roleplaying games.
+**Character progression:** Multiclassing system akin to pen & paper roleplaying games.
 Different characters with different combat styles and build paths.
 Multiple feats and skills to open.

 ## Combat